Statutes

 To, through commitments in developing countries, offer the local population odontological care and prophylactic information and instruction aimed at improving oral health and general health in the areas where the project is conducted.
 The goal is for the project to be long-term and have a positive and continuous impact on as many people as possible, not just during the limited time that the organization is on site in the country in question.
 In the long term, the organization intends to work with "help for self-help" to avoid a position of dependence between the organization and the country in question.

-that the business is run on a non-profit basis and is not for profit.
+That the business is run on a non-profit basis and is not for profit.
 No remuneration is paid to board members or the executive group.
 Earned capital in the form of grants and membership fees must go exclusively to finance projects that the organization runs, such as material and administration costs.
 The placement of any surplus at the end of the financial year is decided by the board, but must not be used for a profit-making purpose, but must promote the non-profit organization.

 § 3 Ethical guidelines